waelkarman/bunch-linux-metalayer/README.md

 To get weston manage the qt application should be set the variable QT_QPA_PLATFORM to wayland or just using the option --platform wayland launching the app.

 # Integration
 As mentioned the intent is not so much the production of applications that work on an Embedded System as the possibility of porting any application to an embedded one.
+Curretly integrated ones:
 1. C/C++ applications
 2. Python applications
 3. Qt/QML applications